testground/testground/README.md

-# canary testing coordinator service for IPFS
+# minimal viable test pipeline (MVTP) for IPFS

 ⚠️ **Heavy WIP.** ⚠️

-This repository is incubating the _continuous canary testing service_ for IPFS.
-It will evolve to contain a fully automated pipeline that subjects every commit, PR and release to continuous canary testing against the IPFS public network, according to a master test plan.
+This repository is incubating the test pipeline for IPFS.
+On its first iteration, we're focusing on _continuous canary testing against the live network_.

+This repo will eventually evolve to contain the entire testing infrastructure code for IPFS, in a form that is packagable and replicatable in other environments, to enable downstream users to volunteer and participate in IPFS release testing.

-## Target architecture
+## MVTP architecture

 _Subject to change._